thesct22/musicfinder/README.md

 Particulars:

-Flask app that finds the recently tweeted soundcloud, spotify artists and playlists <modify and add if needed>
+Flask app that finds the recently tweeted Soundcloud songs, Spotify artists and playlists

 Install with pip: